top of page

 Founding Director

 Inge is an actor, director and theatre-maker.
 She has been active in the industry since 2016.
 She founded Calaringe Productions to produce a new play, Tweespoor, which she adapted from Helena Gunter's prose text.
 Her performance as Tilla earned her a best emerging artist nomination at the Toyota SU Woordfees.
-She holds a BFA with honours in theatre from New York University and is currently pursuing an MA Theatre Lab at The Royal Academy of Dramatic Art.
+She holds a BFA with honours in theatre from New York University and recently completed the MA Theatre Lab at RADA.
 She also cooks and paints and talks to rose trees.
 Her chocolate brownies are off the charts.

 Inge-14.JPG